Alitalia: Company status and structure

 Alitalia's continued loss-making over several years had led to various changes of ownership and status.
 As of August 2019, the company (Alitalia – Società Aerea Italiana S.p.A.) and its subsidiary Cityliner (Alitalia Cityliner S.p.A.) were in Extraordinary Administration (EA), by virtue of decrees of the Ministry of Economic Development on 2 May and 12 May 2017 respectively, and were declared insolvent on 11 May and 26 May 2017 respectively.
 Luigi Gubitosi, Prof. Enrico Laghi and Prof. Stefano Paleari were appointed as Extraordinary Commissioners of the Companies in EA.

 In terms of ownership, the recent shareholders appeared to be Ferrovie dello Stato Italiane (the Italian state railway company) with 35%, the Italian Ministry of Economy maintaining a further 15% and Delta Air Lines providing technical expertise with a minority 10% stake.
 The now-majority stakeholder Ferrovie dello Stato was reported to be seeking investor(s) to provide a 40% stake.

 From 2020, Alitalia and its subsidiaries were owned by the Italian government.

 Business trends

 Although declared bankrupt, the airline continues to trade, albeit unprofitably.
-The recent key trends of the airline as Alitalia - Società Aerea Italiana S.p.A., including Alitalia CityLiner, that commenced trading on 1 January 2015, are (as at year ending 31 December):
+The recent key trends of the airline as Alitalia - Società Aerea Italiana S.p.A., including Alitalia CityLiner, that commenced trading on 1 January 2015, are (as of year ending 31 December):

 Historical business and operating results for Alitalia's performance before the 2015 reorganisation, where available, were: